L2316486/CumDiscs/README.md

 A joke mod I made for Minecraft 1.7.10 with music by OblivionFall and Infected Mushroom.

 Current Discs:
-Welcome To The Cum Zone
+Welcome To The Cum Zone,
 Heir To The Cum Throne

 Future Discs: Your Cum Wont Last